 How to Get Into Rice University: Admissions Data and Strategies

 Houston, Texas is home to one of the nation’s finest private research institutions—Rice University.
 No matter how you measure Rice’s performance, this school of roughly 4,000 undergraduates comes out shining bright.
-The university is consistently ranked in the top 20 among all universities, as well as in the area of undergraduate engineering.
+The university is consistently ranked in the top 20 among all universities and is known for its exceptional undergraduate engineering program.
 This well-resourced school boasts a 6:1 student-to-faculty ratio and resides near the top of any list ranking quality of academic instruction and quality of campus life.

 Excited to apply to Rice yet?
 Well, welcome to the club.
-Today, the school receives 23,000+ applications and accepted just 10% in 2020.
+Today, the school received 31,000+ applications and accepted just 8.5% in 2022.
 Back in 2007-08, the school received just 8,800 applicants and accepted 25%.
 Given this turn toward increased selectivity over the past decade, you’ll need every advantage you can get.
 The purpose of this blog is to provide you with:

 1) An understanding of the big-picture of Rice University admissions.

-2) Data to help you assess your chances of admission of more accuracy.
+2) Data to help you assess your chances of admission with more accuracy.

 3) What the Rice University admissions committee looks for and how to get your application to stand out from the crowd.